 Tortilla chips you buy at the store are certainly convenient, but they are also loaded with canola oil, an oil that may be touted as healthy, but actually leads to many health problems, including reduced thyroid function.

 Make your own fresh, hot tortilla chips instead, using the healthier coconut oil along with your choice of spices.
 You can simply add salt and garlic, or add taco seasoning for your own fresh taco-flavored chips.

 These chips are baked rather than fried, making them lower in fat.

-Place the coconut oil in a sauce pan and warm it over low heat until it turns to liquid.
-Cut the tortillas like you would a pie, cutting each tortilla into six wedged-shaped pieces.
+Place the coconut oil in a saucepan and warm it over low heat until it turns to liquid.
+Cut the tortillas like you would a pie cutting each tortilla into six wedge-shaped pieces.
 You can cut several tortillas at one time by stacking them together and cutting them like you would a pie with a sharp knife.

 When the tortilla chips are brown at the edges, they are ready to enjoy.

 If you are looking for healthy appetizer recipes that not only incorporate healthy vegetables but will also use up that surplus of eggs you may have on hand, you might consider this recipe from a nifty little book called Put an Egg on It by Lara Ferroni.
 This recipe is a twist on creamed spinach and toast, using instead kale - a leafy green loaded with nutrients - and poached eggs.